 A disagreement has been simmering for years between two East Anglia neighbours.
-The matter in question is which is Britain’s oldest town – is it Colchester or Ipswich?
+The matter in question is which is Britain’s oldest settlement – is it Colchester or Ipswich?
 In 2013 the argument spilled over into a friendly feud between the two town councils over whose claim is the more legitimate.
 It was never resolved.
 Now Colchester is a city, the question remains…

 So what of their respective rival claims of which is oldest?
 Ipswich claims to be the ‘oldest English town’ and Colchester says it’s the ‘earliest recorded’.
 They can’t both be right.
 Or can they?
 Let’s examine their history.

 Colchester’s early history